Health & Safety Issues: Heat Stress (Short Version)

 THE PRECAUTIONARY PRINCIPLE AND HEAT STRESS

 We do not have to wait for certainty before we take reasonable steps to reduce heat stress risk.
-We need to “feel safe” and if we do not feel safe we must take the necessary steps to create changes in the workplace to address the causes of health and safety insecurity.
-Your JH&SC should have heat stress on their agenda long before the heat arrives and employers are responsible to ensure a heathy and safe work environment exists.
+We need to "feel safe" and if we do not feel safe we must take the necessary steps to create changes in the workplace to address the causes of health and safety insecurity.
+Your JH&SC should have heat stress on their agenda long before the heat arrives and employers are responsible to ensure a healthy and safe work environment exists.

 ACCLIMITIZATION

-heat acclimatization.
+Acclimatization is the result of beneficial physiological adaptations (such as increased sweating efficiency) that occur after gradual increased exposure to a hot environment.
+This process of building tolerance is called heat acclimatization.
 Not being used to working in the heat can be a major problem.
 Many workers who die from heat stroke are often in their first few days on the job or were working during a heat wave.
-If you haven’t worked in hot weather for a week or more, your body needs time to adjust.
+If you haven't worked in hot weather for a week or more, your body needs time to adjust.
 You will need to take more breaks and not do too much strenuous work during your first weeks on the job.

 FIRST AID

-Treat a worker suffering from heat exhaustion by:
+• Treat a worker suffering from heat exhaustion by: Stopping activity

 • Moving the person out of the heat and into a shady or air-conditioned place